learn-co-curriculum/phase-4-cookies-and-sessions-readme/README.md

   request)

 HTTP servers are typically stateless.
 They receive requests, process them, return data, then forget about them.
+This means that all required information must be passed with the request, either in the path or in the headers.

-For example, `GET` requests usually encode this information in the path.
+For example, `GET` requests usually encode the necessary information in the path.
 When you write a route matching `/articles/:id`, you are telling Rails to pull the value `id` from the request path and save it in `params[:id]`.
 In your `articles_controller`, you'll probably have a method that looks something like:

 ```ruby